 The Hilton Honors Card from American Express is Hilton’s entry-level personal credit card.
 Let’s look at a few aspects of this card, including the points earning potential, the welcome bonus, and the perks.

-I value Hilton Honors points at ~0.5 cents each, meaning that I value the 100,000 points at ~$500.
-Add in the up to $100 in statement credits (which should be easy to earn), and I value this bonus at $600.
+I value Hilton Honors points at ~0.5 cents each, meaning that I value the bonus at ~$400.

 Eligibility For Bonus & Amex Application Restrictions